 The amount of your disability check will vary depending on the type of benefits you receive.

 The average monthly SSDI benefit for Arkansas residents is $1,294.57.
-How much you receive every month depends on your work history, with the maximum possible SSDI payment being about $3,600 in 2023.
+How much you receive every month depends on your work history, with the maximum possible SSDI payment being $3,822 in 2024.

 It’s also easy to figure out your SSDI payment on the SSA.gov website.
 You just need to create an account by: